Legacy Gent

 This article is general information for men over 40, not medical advice.
 Talk to your doctor before changing your diet, exercise, supplements, or health routine.
 See our full disclaimer.

 To be clear up front: this is general information, not a prescription.
-If your numbers are high, work with a doctor — some men need medication, and that is not a failure.
+If your numbers are high, work with a doctor — some men need medication, and that’s not a failure.
 But for most men, the lifestyle levers below move the needle in weeks, often by as much as a pill would.

 You cannot feel high blood pressure.
 That is exactly why the number on the cuff matters more than how you feel.